the-turing-way/the-turing-way/book/content/continuous_integration/continuous_integration.md

 Not all languages/software are available on all operating systems however they can typically be installed within the .travis.yml file.

-To install packages that are not included in the standard version of the operating system specified you can include a `before_install` step in your `.travis.yml` along with the necessary code to install them, e.g.:
+To install packages that are not included in the standard version of the operating system specified you can include a `before_install` step in your `.travis.yml` along with the necessary code to install them, for example:

 ```
 before_install: